 - Mixing bowl I prefer stainless steel mixing bowls because they have always been nice and sturdy and dish washer friendly for me.

 - Spatula A spatula is handy for scraping every last drop of corn bread batter (or close) into the skillet!

-Step 2: Pour into a greased 9-10 inch cast iron skillet and bake until a toothpick inserted in the center comes out clean.
+Step 2: Transfer the corn bread batter to the greased cast iron skillet and then bake in the preheated oven for 15-20 minutes, or until a tooth pick inserted in the center comes out clean.